673cid Billet Hemi by Goodwin Competition Engines

 5 day average = 9.416 @ 162.494mph

-James ‘Doc’ McEntire entered the event with zero hours or miles on his combination other than a 30 minute street tuning session with Scott Clark the evening before the event started!
+James ‘Doc’ McEntire entered the event with zero hours or miles on his combination other than a 30 minute tuning session the evening before the event started!
 However, the previous month they’d been on the engine dyno at Goodwin Competition Engines to tune the all-billet monster which ended up making 1415hp!

 Sunday test & tune allowed a single shakedown pass in the low 10 second range to check that everything was ready for a full power pass on Monday morning as the event began.